Diagnosis of diabetic retinopathy explained by the Medical Retina Department (Retina Centre) at Singapore National Eye Centre (SNEC).

-“Other contributors are high blood pressure and the concomitant presence of kidney complications,” he said.
-“DR is preventable through good control of diabetes and blood pressure.
-Early detection of DR through regular screening can help delay the onset of blindness.”
+Other contributors are high blood pressure and the concomitant presence of kidney complications.
+DR is preventable through good control of diabetes and blood pressure.
+Early detection of DR through regular screening can help delay the onset of blindness.

-Diabetic retinopathy (DR) screening
+Diabetic retinopathy screening

-In the past, Patients had to go to polyclinics or hospitals for screening to detect the condition, which could take a few hours, including queuing time and waiting for the doctor.
+In the past, patients had to go to polyclinics or hospitals for screening to detect the condition, which could take a few hours, including queuing time and waiting for the doctor.
 The photographs might take days to be analysed, and feedback given to patients, sometimes at the next appointment, could be weeks or months later.

 “An alternative would be to tap on trained non-physician technicians to reduce their burden,” said

 Professor Wong Tien Yin, Medical Director and Chair, EYE-ACP, Senior Consultant,